Entryway ideas have a lot riding on them. They give guests first sight of your home, and they’re what you’re greeted with each time you return.

 According to Dragons & Pagodas: A Celebration of Chinoiserie by Aldous Bertram: 'English chinoiserie took a gentler form, being adapted to complement the existing tastes of the Georgian period.
 Chinese wallpapers with exotic birds and flowers were put up in all the great houses, accompanied by elegant lacquer chests and small collections of Chinese porcelain over fireplaces.'

-9. Paint your entryway in a shade of grey
+13. Paint your entryway in a shade of gray

-A grey that straddles the boundaries between blue, green and grey can be many things: front and center or a background to show off art and objects.
+A gray that straddles the boundaries between blue, green and gray can be many things: front and center or a background to show off art and objects.